Articles, Chapters, etc.

 If you'd like to read about said back end (and I'm sure you do), here's a link to my article "How to Scrutinize a Beaver" published in the Believer Magazine, 2013.

-I have written for The Believer, Canada's History, and the fabulous ScienceFriday blog.
+I have written for The Believer, Canada's History, The New York Times and the fabulous ScienceFriday blog.
 I have also contributed chapters and essays to several artist catalogs and academic volumes.

 2016.
 "The Beavers of Stanley Park," Animal Metropolis, University of Calgary

 2014.
 "How to Scrutinize a Beaver," Read Harder: The Best of Believer II, Believer Books

 2011.
 "The Living Body of Balto," The Afterlives of Animals: A Museum Menagerie, University of Virginia Press.

 2010.
 "Botched Animals and Enigmatic Beasts," Curious Collectors, Collected Curiosities: An Interdisciplinary Study, Cambridge Scholars Press.